thacherT1D/webdevstuff/Datastores/PostgreSQL.desc.md

 | PostgreSQL           | Open   |
 | SQLite               | Open   |

 Relational database systems all share a few things in common.
 First, is the concept of a database server which contain multiple databases.
 And each database contains multiple tables.
 All the information inside of these tables are persisted to a hard disk by the relational database so you don't have to worry about how the information is stored.
-For example, if you were working a learning management system of your own, it might use one database server with two databases: a `lms_dev` database for the development environment and `lms_test` database for the test environment.
+For example, if you were building a learning management system of your own, it might use one database server with two databases: a `lms_dev` database for the development environment and `lms_test` database for the test environment.

 ```text
  Name    |   Owner   | Encoding